 No one with any training will punch an armored opponent in the chest; those who pick up unarmed skills focus on striking unarmored or less armored areas of the body.
 This is reflected in unarmed attacks causing physical damage rather than impact damage and is why armors offering greater coverage have better physical protection ratings.

-For simplicity’s sake and to keep the action moving, it’s vaguely assumed that these attacks commonly hit the less armored areas of the body, as stated above.
-However, it is possible to attack a particular area of the body to exploit a weakness or disarm an opponent by taking a Called Shot.
+With that said, it is possible to attack a particular area of the body to exploit a weakness or disarm an opponent by taking a Called Shot.
 The Unarmed Combat Hit Location Table is a quick reference guide for making these specific attacks.

 LimbBase (-)Disable